Susan Santiago Billy

-Susan (Susie) Santiago Billy (October 5, 1884 – November 20, 1968) born Andrea Susan Santiago, was a Native American Pomo basket weaver from the Hopland Band Pomo Indians of California in Northern California.
+Susan Santiago Billy (born Andrea Susan Santiago; October 5, 1884 – November 20, 1968) was a Native American Pomo basket weaver from the Hopland Band Pomo Indians of California in Northern California.
 Her parents were Silva Santiago and Tudy Marie Arnold.

-In 1900 she married Cruz Billy, a leader at the Hopland Rancheria.
+In 1900, she married Cruz Billy, a leader at the Hopland Rancheria.
 Her granddaughter is artist Susan Billy who was inspired by her grandmother to learn the art of Pomo basketry and later studied under her great-aunt Elsie Allen for 15 years until her aunt's death in 1990.
 She was an curator, speaker and demonstrator at many cultural events of her home community.

-Billy Susan takes a large part in museum exhibitions across the United States.